 Tours are led by old coal miners and they are able to offer a ton of fantastic information about how coal mining works and what life was like for the miners who worked here.

 It’s also worth noting for those that may be leary of going inside an old coal mine, the mine is inspected daily by certified mine inspectors, and it is also regularly checked by state officials to ensure its integrity.

 After grabbing hardhats (If you are over 5 feet tall, you’ll really appreciate having one), tours continue by hopping into a yellow mining vehicle that takes you deep into the mine.
 This vehicle sits quite low to the ground as the passageway into the mine is sometimes less than four feet tall.
-If you’ve toured other coal mines in Pennsylvania, the trip in follows a flat path into the mountain like the Pioneer Coal Mine Tour in Ashland.

 After about half a mile, the mine car comes to a stop more than 150 feet underground in the heart of the mine.